-The selling stockholder may sell the shares of common stock described in this prospectus in a number of different ways and at varying prices.
-See Plan of Distribution for more information about how the selling stockholder may sell the shares of common stock being registered pursuant to this prospectus.
-The selling stockholder is an "underwriter" within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended (the Securities Act).
+The selling stockholders may sell the shares of common stock described in this prospectus in a number of different ways, and the prices at which the selling stockholders may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
+We will bear the costs relating to the registration of these shares.
+See Plan of Distribution for more information about how the selling stockholders may sell the shares of common stock being registered pursuant to this prospectus.